dylanhan99/rdxgraphics/README.md

 - Likely need to fullscreen the app to be able to see the PiP on the top right.

 Settings:</br>
-- Random settings such as changing scenes, toggling different passes, and FPS
+- Random settings such as changing scenes, toggling different passes, and FPS.
+- (Assignment 4) The controls for changing BVH type etc, are in this window.

 ## Tasks
 - Task 1: Scene Setup					> Complete
-- Task 2: BVH Building and Display      > Complete
+- Task 2: Adaptive Octree Creation      > Complete
+- Task 3: KD-Tree Creation              > Complete

 ### Task Code Locations
-- Task 1: Assignment3.cpp (Scene setup), ObjectFactory.cpp (Assimp loading), Camera.cpp (Camera)
+- Task 1: Assignment4.cpp (Scene setup), ObjectFactory.cpp (Assimp loading)
-- Task 2: BVHSystem.cpp (BVH building), BVHPass.cpp (Render pass handling BVH drawing, colors stated there)
+- Task 2: BVHSystem.cpp (OctTree building), BVHPass.cpp (Render pass handling BVH drawing, colors stated there)
+- Task 3: BVHSystem.cpp (KDTree building), BVHPass.cpp (Render pass handling BVH drawing, colors stated there)

 ## Other Notes
 - Average 2 hours daily on this assignment
 - The USE_CSD3151_AUTOMATION for assignment_vs/fs shader buffers are located at the top of RenderSystem.cpp
 - Do not touch BV in the inspector, only change via Settings window.
 There is no null validation within BVH system for this and can crash.
-- Program crashes in release mode, if objectpicking is attempted with OBB.
-In debug, no such issue.
-Unable to determine issue right now.
+- Object picking is not possible for Assignment 4.